 - Credit history.
 You’ll need a good credit history that shows a sufficient income and ability to repay your bills on time you receive approval.

 - Income.
 You must have a regular income to apply for a gold credit card.
-Some of these cards, such as the Suncorp Clear Options Gold, also specify a minimum income amount, which could range from $30,000 to $50,000.
+Some of these cards also specify a minimum income amount, which typically range from $30,000 to $50,000.

 - Required documents: During the application process, you will need to supply a number of required documents, including: